jann555/Udemy-GenAI-Projects/Project- 2/Instructions.md

 Remember to double-check your submission and ensure that your API key is properly masked.
 Good luck, and happy submitting! 🚀

 ---

-Feel free to ask if you need any further assistance or have additional questions! 😊